atlantichabitatmodels/communityofpractice/pages/past-meetings.md

 This page will be used to document past community of practice meetings.

+### May 2022

+Westwood Lab workshop: an approach to ‘grading’ data quality and quantity for environmental covariates for modelling

+Riley and Caitlin have asked shared a link where you can add any additional thoughts about the method and the workshop today: https://forms.gle/HeTGJzSYUEZjQ5BC9

+Remember to fill out the two question CoP Winter & Spring exit survey: https://forms.gle/U63HvHvUtxK3NdE96

 ### April 2022

 **Meeting theme**: spread awareness of existing best practices in peer discussion groups